Pure quantum extension of the semiclassical Boltzmann-Uehling-Uhlenbeck equation

 and

 I did not include the chemical potentials in Eq.~\eqref{eq:tdslda}, as their presence is not necessary in the time-dependent formulation.

-The equations~\eqref{eq:tdslda} are derived via an EDF, which should satisfy all the usual required symmetries.
+Equations~\eqref{eq:tdslda} are derived via an EDF, which should satisfy all the usual required symmetries.
 In particular the number and anomalous mixed neutron-proton densities can enter in such an EDF only as combinations $|\kappa_0({\bm r})|^2$, $|\kappa_1({\bm r})|^2$, $|n_{np}({\bm r})|^2$, and $|{\bm \sigma}_{np}({\bm r})|^2$, in order to satisfy isospin invariance.
-One can then show then that both average proton and neutron numbers are conserved separately.
-Moreover, the average number of neutron and protons with either spin-up or spin-down is conserved as well, unless an external time-dependent time-odd one-body field is present.
-If one assumes isospin symmetry then three three anomalous densities $|\kappa_{n,p}({\bf r})|^2$ and $|\kappa_0({\bm r})|^2$ should appear in the EDF with the same coupling constant.
-The absence of a di-neutron bound state and existence of a deuteron would suggest that $pn$-pairs with $S=1,T=0$ could be controlled by a stronger coupling constant then the pairing coupling constant for $S=0, T=1$ pairs.
-So far a conclusive experimental evidence of the presence of neutron-proton pairing condensate in nuclear ground states is absent, in spite of decades of theoretical and experimental effort to either prove its existence or detect it, with perhaps the exception of $N=Z$ nuclei and still remains a matter of considerable debate, see Refs.~\cite{Perlinska:2004,Gezerlis:2011,Frauendorf:2014,Romero:2019,Cederwall:2020} and references therein.
+One can then show that both average neutron and proton numbers are conserved separately.
+Moreover, the average number of neutrons and protons with either spin-up or spin-down is conserved as well, unless an external time-dependent time-odd one-body field is present.
+If one assumes isospin symmetry then the three anomalous densities $|\kappa_{n,p}({\bf r})|^2$ and $|\kappa_0({\bm r})|^2$ should appear in the EDF with the same coupling constant.
+The absence of a dineutron bound state and existence of a deuteron suggests however that $np$-pairs with $S=1,T=0$ could be controlled by a stronger effective $s$-wave coupling constant than the pairing coupling constant for $S=0, T=1$ pairs~\cite{Bertsch:2010,Gezerlis:2011}.
+This $np$ interaction can be derived either by eliminating the tensor interaction using second order perturbation theory or an approach similar to in medium similarity renormalization group~\cite{Stroberg:2019}.
+A conclusive experimental evidence of the presence of a genuine neutron-proton pairing condensate in nuclear ground states is absent, with perhaps the exception of $N=Z$ nuclei and remains a matter of debate~\cite{Perlinska:2004,Bertsch:2010,Gezerlis:2011,Frauendorf:2014,Romero:2019,Cederwall:2020}.
+The extension of the present analysis to $L\ge 1$ pairs is straightforward, see Ref.~\cite{Perlinska:2004}.

+Fission or heavy-ion collisions of superfluid nuclei are typically started from states with vanishing mixed normal and anomalous densities, which will remain so during the entire time-dependent evolution in the absence of $np$ mixing.
+The neutron-proton pairing correlations can lead to a significant redistribution of single-particle occupation probabilities, similar to the role played by the collision integral in BUU simulations~\eqref{eq:collq}.
+As a simple example one can consider the case of a nucleus where both $nn$ and $pp$ pairing correlations are absent and include only $np$ pairing or short-range correlations or collisions using the magic nucleus $^{100}$Sn.
+In the TDHF+TDBCS approximation the time evolution equations have a canonical form by design~\cite{Scamps:2012}, the occupation probabilities evolve according to